MLaszczewski/k8s-localflex-provisioner/README.md

 # Kubernetes Flexvolume Provisioner and Driver

-NOTE: This solution is a proof of concept and will be replaced once Kubernetes can dynamically provision local-storage.
+**NOTE: This solution is a proof of concept and will be replaced once Kubernetes can dynamically provision local-storage.**

+***Suggestions for improvements and Pull Requests highly welcome!***

 The Provisioner and Flexvolume Driver are able to create dynamic local-storage for Kubernetes.